-|For singing.
-We have to say that from experience, this is mic is a tad bit better, especially for live performances.|
+|For singing, experience has proven this mic is a tad bit better, especially for live performances.|

-The thing is that, out of the box, this microphone has a wider frequency response than the Shure SM58, this means that it would be able to capture a wider dynamic range, in terms of a singer’s voice.
+The thing is that, out of the box, this microphone has a wider frequency response than the Shure SM58.
+This means that it would be able to capture a wider dynamic range in terms of a singer’s voice.

-|The cardioid polar pattern that these two microphones come with make them great for use with multiple people. |
+|The cardioid polar pattern that these two microphones come with makes them great for use with multiple people. |

 Type – Dynamic

 Both of these microphones are dynamic microphones.
 Depending on what you want to use the microphone for, this quality can be a great thing.
 The major competition for dynamic microphones is condenser microphones.

 What is the major difference between a Dynamic and Condenser microphone?